 The dice language is a functional language.
 Possible expressions exp include the following:

-(any positive integer literal) | Examples: 3, 5, 2. |
+| (any positive integer literal) | Examples: 3, 5, 2. |

-(a literal bag of values) | Examples: {3,4,2}, {1,2,3,4,5,6}, {}, {4} |
+| (a literal bag of values) | Examples: {3,4,2}, {1,2,3,4,5,6}, {}, {4} |

-d is the most important expression in
+| dexp | d is the most important expression in

-Roll. d n means roll an n-sided die and return the result.
-For example,
+Roll. dn means roll an n-sided die and return the result.
+For example,d6evaluates to any of the integers 1–6.
+The

-expression after d need not be an integer, but it should
+expression afterdneed not be an integer, but it should

-evaluate to an integer; for example, d(d6) is a valid
+evaluate to an integer; for example,d(d6)is a valid

 expression.
 To compute this expression, the interpreter will roll